ionic-team/capacitor-site/pages/docs/v3/guides/environment-specific-configurations.md

  },
 ```

-Test this out; run `npx cap run open` and you'll see that the app name is different.
+Test this out; run `npx cap run android` and you'll see that the app name is different.

 ## Dynamically build for different environments